-If you find you arrive early enough and have a bit of extra time, may we suggest that this evening is perfect for a Boston Ghost Tour!
+If you find you arrive early enough and have a bit of extra time, may we suggest that this evening is perfect for a historical tour or Ghost & Gravestones Tour.
 Let us know if we may add this to your itinerary.